 |IPv6 2600:1f18:63d9:c506:1337:1337:1337:1337||STUN Server||UDP 3478|

-Parsec offers an on-prem gateway server as an add-on to Parsec for Teams.
-It's a high performance relay server giving you more control over Parsec traffic in your network.
+Parsec offers an on-prem relay server in the Parsec for Teams enterprise package.
+The HPR gives you more control over Parsec traffic in your network.
 Learn more here.

 - Deny non-Team usage of Parsec by blocking connections to this domain: